Massive-Wiki/massive-wiki/Get Started with Massive Wiki.md

 ## Publishing to the Web

-Do you want to share the pages in your wiki with your friends, or with the world?
+Do you want to share the pages in your wiki with your non-wiki friends, or with the world?

 An open source publishing system called Massive Wiki Builder, used in conjunction with Massive Wiki Themes and Massive Wiki Starter (a special empty wiki), makes it easy to have your wiki turned into a website hosted on the web, every time you sync to a cloud service.